Midhurst: Modern period

 In 1831 there were only 41 eligible voters and Midhurst was considered a rotten borough.
 In the Great Reform Act of 1832 Midhurst was reduced to one Member of Parliament and the constituency was expanded to include most of the surrounding villages.

 Cowdray House and estate was owned by the Montagu family until 1843, when it was bought by the 6th Earl of Egmont, who sold it in 1910 to Sir Weetman Dickinson Pearson who in 1917 became Viscount Cowdray.
 The current owner is the 4th Viscount.

-There was a gasworks adjacent to the wharf just south of St. Ann's Hill.
+There was a gasworks adjacent to The Wharf just south of St. Ann's Hill; The Wharf is the last remnant of a once busy navigation canal, the Rother Navigation, described in the listing for a bridge over the former canal.

 In 2002, Country Life magazine rated Midhurst the second best place to live in Britain, after Alnwick.